folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 2. In the **Create organization** window, in the **Summary** section, select the **Vendor** checkbox.
 Vendor sections appear.

 3. Continue filling in the Summary section.
-Fill in the Contact information, Contact people, Interface, Vendor information, Vendor terms, EDI information, and Accounts sections.
+Fill in the Contact information, Contact people, Interface, Vendor information, Vendor terms, and Accounts sections.
 For more information on the fields and actions available in these sections, see the section descriptions below.

 3. Once you have included all of the information you want about the vendor, click **Save & close**.
 The vendor is saved and added to the Organizations pane.

+4. In the newly created Organization record’s detail pane, see the accordion sections to add **Notes** and **Integration details**.
+For more information, see [Adding a note to an organization](#adding-a-note-to-an-organization) and [Adding integration details to a vendor organization](#adding-integration-details-to-a-vendor-organization).

 ### Summary